detail of "Blossom", 2020

 Poppies are associated with dream states, sleep, passion, death and remembrance.
-They grow quickly over tilled fields in the spring, hence their association with Demeter, the Greek goddess of fertility but also, with war.
-Red poppies are worn to honor veterans in the UK, Australia, the USA and Canada, recalling the crimson carpets of killing fields.
+The fragile flower grows quickly over tilled fields in the spring, hence its association with Demeter, the Greek goddess of fertility but also, with war; they are the first blooms to decorate killing fields.
+Thus, in English-speaking countries, red poppies hae been worn to honor veterans, since WWI.
 In France the blue cornflower serves this purpose.
+In China poppies evoke colonialism and the Opium wars.
 The narcotic properties of poppies have been known since ancient times.
-In China poppies evoke colonialism and the Opium wars.
-In Persian poetry their red petals symbolize passion and love.
-In California, poppies are golden.
+In Persian poetry they are symbols of passion.
+In California, poppies are not red, but golden.